Thousand Talents Plan: Selection

 The Thousand Talents program primarily targets Chinese citizens who were educated in elite programs overseas and who have been successful as entrepreneurs, professionals, and researchers.
 The program also recognizes a small number of elite foreign-born experts with skills that are critical to China's international competitiveness in science and innovation.
 International experts in the latter category are typically winners of major prizes such as the Nobel Prize and the Fields Medal, and are expected first to have made internationally renowned contributions to a field of technological importance to China, and secondly to hold either a tenured position at one of the world's top universities or a senior role in an internationally important research organization.
 In 2013, the Junior Thousand Talent Plan was created to attract faculty members under the age of 40 who have performed high impact research at one of the world's top universities.
-Although these professorships can be affiliated with any university in China, they are awarded disproportionately to individuals affiliated with the most prestigious (C9 League) universities; the few individuals who receive both this and the Changjiang (Yangtze River) Scholar award are typically associated with the C9 League.

 The program includes two mechanisms: resources for permanent recruitment into Chinese academia, and resources for short-term appointments that typically target international experts who have full-time employment at a leading international university or research laboratory.

 Within a decade of the announcement of the Thousand Talents Plan in 2008, it had attracted more than 7,000 people overall.
 More than 1,400 people participating in the Thousand Talents Plan, including several foreigners, specialize in life sciences fields.

 More than 300 scientists and scholars at Australian tertiary institutions are connected to the program, according to research by Australian Strategic Policy Institute.

 The Thousand Talents Plan professorship is the highest academic honor awarded by the State Council, analogous to the top-level award given by the Ministry of Education.

 Benefits to participants

 The program confers the prestigious title of "Thousand Talents Plan Distinguished Professor" (千人计划特聘教授) or "Junior Thousand Talents Plan Professor" upon the selected individuals, and provides benefits including this prestigious title, high pay, and visa privileges.
 The program is the first ever to enable individuals of extraordinary ability to gain access to Chinese immigration visas, including "long-stay visas."
 The program provides a one-time bonus of 1 million RMB to select individuals, substantial resources for research and academic exchange, and assistance with housing and transportation costs.
-Thousand Talents scholars are eligible for high levels of government funding.
+Thousand Talents scholars are eligible for high levels of Chinese government funding.

 Participants in the Young Thousand Talents program receive a one-time award of 500,000 RMB and start-up grants between 1 million and three million RMB.
 These packages are typically matched by host institutions in China or local governments.
 Participants also receive fringe benefits including subsidized housing and prioritization when applying for grants.